 The goal of general-purpose financial statements is to meet the information demands of service receivers, resource suppliers, and representatives of these users, such as:

-• lenders along with the others that provide resources to, or are benefitting from the services.
+- lenders, along with the others that provide resources to, or are benefiting from, the services.

 Financial Statement Elements

-Financial statements are made up of elements, which are the building blocks.
+Financial statements are composed of elements, which serve as their building blocks.
 They are wide social groups with similar economic features.
 The following are the six aspects that are important for GFPR by public sector entities:

-2. Liabilities: A liability is an entity’s present responsibility for a resource outflow that occurred in the past.
+- Liabilities: A liability is an entity’s present obligation to repay a resource outflow that occurred in the past.

-4. Expense: Expenses are reduced in the entity’s net financial position, with the exception of declines due to ownership distributions.
+- Expense: Expenses are deducted from the entity’s net financial position, with the exception of declines resulting from ownership distributions.

-5. Ownership contributions: Ownership contributions are inflows of resources to a company from third parties acting as owners, which establish or raise interest in the firm’s net financial position.
+- Ownership contributions: Ownership contributions are inflows of resources to a company from third parties acting as owners, which establish or increase the firm’s net financial position.

-6. Ownership distributions: Ownership distributions are outflows of resources from a company that are transferred to third parties in their role as owners and return or diminish interest in the entity’s net financial condition.
+- Ownership distributions: Ownership distributions are the outflows of resources from a company that are transferred to third parties in their role as owners, thereby returning or diminishing their interest in the entity’s net financial condition.

-Net Financial Position, Other Resources, and Other Obligations: Recognizing economic phenomena not captured by the elements defined above may be necessary in some circumstances to ensure that the financial statements provide information that is useful for a meaningful assessment of an entity’s financial performance and financial position.
-In some circumstances, the IPSASs may demand or permit the recognition of additional resources or responsibilities as other resources or other obligations, which are items added to the six elements mentioned above.
-After adding other resources and subtracting other obligations indicated in the statement of financial position, net financial position is the difference between assets and liabilities.
+Net Financial Position, Other Resources, and Other Obligations: Recognising economic phenomena not captured by the elements defined above may be necessary in some circumstances to ensure that the financial statements provide information that is useful for a meaningful assessment of an entity’s economic performance and financial position.
+In certain circumstances, the IPSASs may require or permit the recognition of additional resources or responsibilities as other resources or obligations, which are items added to the six elements mentioned above.
+After adding other resources and subtracting other obligations indicated in the statement of financial position, the net financial position is the difference between assets and liabilities.

-Surplus or Deficit for the Period: The difference between income and expense recorded on the statement of financial performance is the entity’s surplus or deficit for the period.
+Surplus or Deficit for the Period: The difference between the income and expenses recorded on the statement of financial performance represents the entity’s surplus or deficit for the period.

 The Process of Recognition and De-Recognition